PipeCruz/CUDA-Flocking-Sim/README.md

 For 1 million boids on the gpu:pictured here about 15 secs after starting, we see it's at a low fps, but still three times faster, around 15fps ![1 mil fps](1mil_gpu_fps.png)

 As context, 10k on the cpu using the grid flattening method: ![10k cpu grid flat](10k_cpu_fps.png) hovers around half the fps of the CUDA 100k simulation, despite having 10 times less particles to match.

-## Implications

-Just by running this program, it's clear that using a GPU to accelerate the simulation is highly effective and clear why something like this would be useful for simulating swarms.